Carly Fiorina: U.S. presidential campaign, 2016

 As part of her financial disclosures related to her candidacy, Fiorina reported a net worth of USD59 million, with USD12 million in income in 2013.
 International Business Times estimates Fiorina's net worth between USD30 million and USD120 million.

 Her performances in early debates for the Republican primary nomination, particularly her rebukes of front-runner Donald Trump in the September 16, 2015, debate, earned her a significant spike in the polls from 3% to 15% post-debate, but her polling numbers dropped to 4% by October, and to 3% in December.

 On February 10, due to weak results in the Iowa and New Hampshire primaries, Fiorina announced that her campaign was suspended.
-On March 9, 2016, Fiorina endorsed Texas Senator Ted Cruz for President, saying she was "horrified" by Donald Trump, and that Cruz was the only candidate that could stop him.
+On March 9, 2016, Fiorina endorsed Texas Senator Ted Cruz for President, saying she was "horrified" by Donald Trump and that Cruz was the only candidate that could stop him.

-Vice presidential campaign and aftermath
+2016 U.S. vice presidential campaign

-On April 27, 2016, Cruz announced that, if he were selected as the party's presidential nominee, he would choose Fiorina as his vice presidential running mate, but after losing the Indiana primary six days later, he suspended his campaign, making her vice-presidential candidacy the shortest in modern American history.
+On April 27, 2016, Cruz announced that he would choose Fiorina as his vice presidential running mate if he were selected as the party's presidential nominee.
+Fiorina responded by stating that she was "'"very proud, very humbled and honored'" to be chosen by Cruz.
+Cruz deployed Fiorina to appear at campaign events in Indiana in advance of the Indiana Republican primary.
+Six days later, after having lost the Indiana primary, Cruz suspended his campaign, making Fiorina's vice-presidential candidacy the shortest in modern American history.

 Fiorina received one electoral college vote for vice president from a faithless elector in Texas.
-Following Trump's election, Fiorina was considered for the position of director of national intelligence during the 2016 transition period.
-In 2020, Fiorina endorsed Joe Biden's presidential campaign due to her disapproval of President Donald Trump.

 Political positions

-When she first entered politics as a Senate candidate in November 2009, Carly Fiorina was "considered to be a moderate Republican with little history on social issues" and her views changed during her run for Senate and her run for President in 2016.
-In 2017, she has described herself as conservative.
-In 2020, Fiorina announced that she would vote for Joe Biden for President.
+When she first entered politics as a Senate candidate in November 2009, Carly Fiorina was "considered to be a moderate Republican with little history on social issues".
+Her positions changed during her run for Senate and her run for president in 2016.
+In 2017, she described herself as conservative.
 FiveThirtyEight, a non-partisan organization which analyzes candidates' positions and conducts polling, considered Fiorina to be within the moderate and establishment wings of the GOP.

+In 2020, Fiorina endorsed Joe Biden's presidential campaign due to her disapproval of President Donald Trump.